1995 and 2006 Restorations

 - In the 1995, Hutter is looking out of a window at Orlok loading a cart when a one-second-long shot of him appears too early.
 There’s a cutaway to Orlok then back to Hutter, where said second repeats, this time in its correct place, before running as intended.
 On the BFI BD it’s at 0:37:48.

 - The 2006 actually manages to invert a brief shot of Slovakian Jánošíkove diery (Janosik holes), which are usually incorrectly referred to as a waterfall.
 In the shot, the water is clearly running upside down!
-On the Eureka BD it’s at 0:35:24.
+On the Eureka BD it’s at 0:35:24 (corrected clip).

 - The 2006 has a second editing error which is similar to the one afflicting the 1995.
 In a long shot of the town crier walking down the street, there is a jump and the image repeats itself momentarily.
 On the Eureka BD it’s at 1:16:24.

-In early 2016 Patrick revisited Photoplay’s version to perform some additional clean-up.
+In early 2016, Patrick revisited Photoplay’s version to perform some additional clean-up.
 As a result of this article, he also fixed the editing error!
-The improved version is now being used for their DCP and will be used for any future streaming versions, and replace the version currently on the BFI BD and DVD, should they ever be reissued.
+The improved version is now on their DCP, will be used for any future streaming versions and, should they ever be reissued, replace the version currently on the BFI BD and DVD.
 I must emphasise that these errors range in length from a split second to a couple of seconds.
 You’re unlikely to spot them without being forewarned and even then they’re likely to pass you by unnoticed.
 In no way will they mar your overall enjoyment of either restoration.